sbevza/A8_Algorithmic_trading/README.md

 __*__ - This is not an investment recommendation.

 💡 [Tap here](https://forms.yandex.ru/cloud/64181fd2eb61462527cee6b5/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.
+Product Team really tries to make your educational experience better.